 Preheat the oven to 400 degrees F.

 Mix the sweet potato cubes with avocado oil, salt, and pepper until evenly coated.
-Place sweet potato cubes on a baking sheet and bake for 20 minutes, or until the edges are golden brown. great way to catch your reader's attention is to tell a story.
-Everything you consider writing can be told as a story.
+Place sweet potato cubes on a baking sheet and bake for 20 minutes, or until the edges are golden brown.

 While the sweet potato cubes are baking, press excess moisture out of the tofu, and mix with the soy sauce, sesame oil, and garlic chili sauce.
 Let sit until the sweet potato cubes are done cooking.